TheDarkTron/fabric-sdk-java-android/README.md

   only help you familiarize to get started with the SDK if you are new in this domain.

 ## Android
-This branch contains a port to Android of the release-1.4 branch Required Android API Level: 26
+This branch contains a port to Android of the release-1.4 branch.
+Required Android API Level: 19

 ### Changes made:
 * modified Regex in org/hyperledger/fabric/sdk/helper/Utils.java